-Education at universities presented in the tables belongs to the tertiary level of education and includes a bachelor, follow-up master, master, and doctoral study programme.
+Education at universities presented in the table belongs to the tertiary level of education and includes a bachelor, follow-up master, master, and doctoral study programme.
 The follow-up master and master study programmes are given in tables together as master study programmes.

-The system of universities consists of public universities (of university and non-university type), private universities, and state universities (now there are two state universities, one founded by the Ministry of Defence
+The system of universities consists of public universities (of university and non-university type), private universities, and state universities (now there are two state universities, one founded by the Ministry of Defence and one founded by the Ministry of the Interior).
+However, data on students and graduates of state universities are governed by a different methodology and therefore cannot be summarised with data on students and graduates of public and private universities.
+Data in the table provide information only as for public and private universities.

-Fields of education given in these tables are defined based on the International Standard Classification of Education: Fields of Education and Training 2013 (ISCED-F 2013).
+Fields of education given in the table are defined based on the International Standard Classification of Education: Fields of Education and Training 2013 (ISCED-F 2013) as follows.